RamezHamdiSaeed/MyFlutterReference/README.md

 - How to use showDatePicker properly with "then" if the DatePicker is selected (fulfilled).
 - How to use Expanded properly to make grids and for stretch the row and column in mainAxisAlignment.
 - How to use GridView and Gradient Widgets properly.
+- How to use InkWell Widget to make a clickable custom area.
+- How to use Navigator for navigation between screens(stack of Scaffolds).
+- How to send data to the next screen using Navigator.pushNamed() and to the widget (representing the screen) as a prop .